CSIRO logo

 How to get to the Narrabri Observatory

 Narrabri is at the intersection of the Newell and Kamilaroi Highways making driving from eastern seaboard cities straight forward.
-It can also be reached by air or rail from Sydney, or by bus from Brisbane and Melbourne.
+Narrabri can be reached by rail and air from Sydney and air from Brisbane.

-Always let the Observatory personnel know your travel plans so accommodation arrangements can be made for you.
-Please use the ATNF Reservation Form to do this.
+Always let the Observatory personnel know your travel plans so they know when you will be arriving.

 Please also let the staff know if your travel plans change.